Xipooo/Net-Classroom/Exercises/Front End Foundations/Exercise6.md

 # Exercise 6
 <ul>
-    <li>Create a new branch in your local repository called <strong>Exercise6</strong></li>
+    <li>Create a new branch in your local repository called <strong>FEF-Exercise6</strong></li>
-    <li>In your index.js file do the following:</li>
+    <li>Using the arrow syntax, create a function called UndefinedCheck that does the following:</li>
     <ul>
-        <li>Use the typeof keyword to print the data type of the hoursInDay constant to the console</li>
-        <li>Use the typeof keyword to print the data type of the GOTCharacter variable to the console</li>
-        <li>Declare a variable using <em>let</em> called GOTHouse but do not assign it a value</li>
-        <li>Write an if statement that checks if GOTHouse is undefined</li>
-        <li>If GOTHouse is undefined write to the console window a warning that the variable is undefined</li>
-        <li>If GOTHouse is defined then write to the console a messge saying success</li>
+        <li>Takes one parameter called valueToCheck</li>
+        <li>If the valueToCheck parameter is undefined return the boolean value false otherwise return boolean value true</li>
+        <li>Use the not operator (!) in your if expression</li>
     </ul>
+    <li>Refactor the if statement from Exercise 5 to use the UndefinedCheck function and the turnary operator to determine what to write to the console window</li>
     <li>Commit and merge your changes to your local repository and Github</li>
     <li><em><strong>Check if any fellow students need help with the exercise</strong></em></li>
 </ul>